 This is the case to use files to disclose the contents to unspecified large number of applications.
 If you implement by following the below points, it's also comparatively safe file usage method.
-But as MODE\WORLD\READABLE, the mode for disclosing files or their contents, is deplicated in API Level 17 or later, it is advisable to use other ways for sharing files (e.g. via Content Provider).
+Note that using the MODE_WORLD_READABLE variable to create a public file is deprecated in API Level 17 and later versions, and will trigger a security exception in API Level 24 and later versions; thus file-sharing methods using Content Provider are preferable.